yubiyoy/themusicvault/src/main/resources/static/README.md

 ### Documentation
 [I have made some documentation of the application](/pdfs/flow-spring-app.pdf) (schematics of the database, the backend, REST-routes and the frontend).

-I also documented my workflow and collected links to articles I found and read to help me understand different aspects of Spring and frontend development.
+I also documented my workflow and collected links to articles I found and read to help me understand different aspects of Spring, as well as frontend development.

 ### My workflow
 This is the way I have worked with the project: